blkid

 AVAILABILITY

-The blkid command is part of the util-linux package and is available
+The blkid command is part of the util-linux package which can be

 Hurricane Electric.